 “How far back should I go?”
 Greg Thompson asks.
 I’ve just kicked off our Facetime conversation by wondering how he became interested in type design.
 He grins and holds up some rather large letters cut out of poster board.
-Created by Thompson as a teenager for his church group, these letters scream 1970s youth: funky bell-bottom descenders and vivid stripes.
+Created by Thompson as a teenager, these letters scream 1970s youth: funky bell-bottom descenders and vivid stripes.
 That’s far back enough, I tell him.

 Thompson put his aptitude for crafting letterforms on hold as he pursued his passion for music and audio recording.
 Eventually, though, he enrolled at Art Center College of Design in Pasadena, where he majored in industrial design.
 At Art Center, the foundation coursework included a lettering class, and Thompson was hooked.
 “It was immediate,” he says.
 “With industrial design, there was a lot of planning involved.
 The idea was abstract for a long time.
 With drawing a letter, you think about what you’re going to do and it’s right there.”